 How to Encrypt PDF In Windows:

-In Windows, there isn’t any built-in feature available to encrypt PDF files, but you can use a third-party app “Xodo” to encrypt it.
-However keep in mind while making it password-protected is to use a secure and strongest password, as I have mentioned above.
+In Windows, there isn't any built-in feature available to encrypt PDF files, but you can use a third-party app, “Xodo,” to encrypt them.
+However, keep in mind while making it password-protected to use a secure and strongest password, as I have mentioned above.

-- Open Microsoft store and search “Xodo” or “pdf reader by xodo”
+- Open the Microsoft store and search “Xodo” or “pdf reader by xodo”